Tuition Fee Loan

 You can apply for help to pay your childcare costs.
 You could get up to 85% of your weekly costs.
 If you, your husband, wife, or partner get the childcare element of Working Tax Credit or Universal Credit, or Tax-Free Childcare from HM Revenue and Customs you won't be able to get a Childcare Grant as well, but you can choose to get Childcare Grant instead.

 You can apply for an Adult Dependants' Grant if you have a partner or another adult who depends on you financially.
 Grown up children don't count as adult dependants.
 You can not get an Adult Dependant's Grant if the dependent adult is also a student getting student finance.

-Disabled Students' Allowances (DSAs) are grants to help pay the extra essential costs you may have as a direct result of your disability, including a long-term health condition, mental-health condition, or specific learning difficulty such as dyslexia or dyspraxia.
-You don't have to pay these back.
+Disabled Students Allowance (DSA) is a grant to help pay the extra essential costs you may have as a direct result of your disability, including a long-term health condition, mental-health condition, or specific learning difficulty such as dyslexia or dyspraxia.
+You don't have to pay this back.

-DSAs can help cover essential extra costs you might have during your course as a direct result of your disability, such as: human support, travel costs, assistive technology and training in how to use the technology effectively.
-DSAs don't depend on household income - what you can get depends on your individual needs
+DSA can help cover essential extra costs you might have during your course as a direct result of your disability, such as: human support, travel costs, assistive technology and training in how to use the technology effectively.
+DSA doesn't depend on household income - what you get depends on your individual needs

 How do I apply for student finance?